 One of the advantages of these kind of graves is that they don’t have to be maintained in the way that old style graves do.

-Many woodland and natural burial grounds discourage items being left on graves and they want only native trees and plants to be planted.
+Many woodland and natural burial grounds discourage items being left on graves, and want only native trees and plants to be planted.

 Most can’t allow a tree on each grave, as not all the trees would survive in close proximity to each other.
 The cemeteries that don’t allow a tree on the actual grave will have other areas where trees and shrubs can be dedicated to a loved one.